apache/stanbol/README.md

 If Stanbol is launched with a FactStore a folder named `factstore` is created in the current folder.
 This folder holds the FactStore database (Apache Derby).

+### Launching the Apache Stanbol runnable war

+For running the full war launcher you need to go to the launcher directory:

+    $ cd launchers/full-war

+and then execute:

+    $ mvn clean package tomcat7:run

+Your instance is then available on <http://localhost:8080/stanbol>.
+You can change the default port number by passing `-Pstanbol.port=9090` property to maven.

+### Running Apache Stanbol on a application container

+For running the full war launcher on a external application container, just deploy there in your usual way the file `launchers/full-war/target/stanbol.war`.

 ## Importing the source code as Eclipse projects